bradbell/xrst/sphinx/test_out/run_xrst.rst

 .. _html_theme: https://sphinx-themes.org/

-The ``furo`` theme does not include local table of contents for the headers at the top of each section because the right side bar contains this information.
+The ``sphinx_rtd_theme`` theme includes a local table of contents for the headers at the top of each section.
+The other themes include this information in the right side bar.

 .. meta::
    :keywords: rst_line